UnionInternationalCheminsdeFer/OSDM/spec/models.md

 route, without a seat reservation.
 In most cases, these train products will not be train-bound either.

 In some vehicles, seat reservations or an ancillary products (such as a WIFI connection or a meal onboard) can  be associated with the admission for one or more of the tripLegs.
 A link will in this case point from the admission to the reservations or ancillaries, and the link will be qualified.
 Ancillaries can be either included or optional, while reservation can also be mandatory to travel.
 Finally there can be a cases where all reservations associated are optional while it is mandatory to pick at least one (it can be the case for night trains for example).
 In this case the reservations will all be qualified as optional, but the reservationRequired flag of the admission will be set to true.

 ### Offer Parts - Reservations

 Reservation offer parts represent seat or other accommodation type reservation on the transportation.
 It might contain multiple seats/places.
 In contrast with admissions, a reservation is in essence bound to a specific train, although it does not include the entitlement to board the train.
-Travellers therefore typically need an a associated admission offer part or other entitlement (such as a pass)  in order to actually travel.
+Passengers therefore typically need an a associated admission offer part or other entitlement (such as a pass)  in order to actually travel.

 Note booking an offer will not book the reservations in the offer unless they have an `included` relationship with an admission of that offer.
 In order to add a non-included reservation to a booking, the reservation ids will have to be passed in.

 Reservations have several additional attributes due to their specificities compared to admission products:

 - Reservation Details provide additional information on the accommodation type and, once the offer will have been booked, the exact reserved places, with their properties and links to the concerned passengers

-- Place selection Details: contains several elements related to the selection of places:
+- Place selection Details: contains several elements related to the selection of
+  places:

   - `placeSelection/ReservationOptions` show, at offer retrieval stage which options are available for this reservation.